 GPR68 (G Protein-Coupled Receptor 68) is a Protein Coding gene.
 Diseases associated with GPR68 include Amelogenesis Imperfecta, Hypomaturation Type, Iia6 and Amelogenesis Imperfecta.
-Among its related pathways are Signaling by GPCR and Osteoclast Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity.
+Among its related pathways are Peptide ligand-binding receptors and Osteoclast Signaling.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity.
 An important paralog of this gene is GPR4.

 UniProtKB/Swiss-Prot for GPR68 Gene